ohjunho421/blogcheatkey_railway/replit.md

 ### January 16, 2025
 - **Enhanced Morpheme Optimization**: Each keyword morpheme (BMW, 코딩) now requires 17-20 individual occurrences, not combined total
+- **Keyword Frequency Dominance**: Keyword morphemes must be the most frequent words in content - no other morpheme can exceed keyword counts
 - **Text Format Output**: Changed from markdown to plain text with optimized line breaks for better readability
 - **Improved Analysis**: Individual morpheme counting with specific suggestions for over/under-occurrence
 - **Manual Research Control**: Changed Perplexity data collection to manual operation - users can modify subtitles before triggering research